WICG/navigation-api/README.md

 _TODO: reconsider cross-document navigations.
 There will only be one (the initial load of the page); should we even fire this event in that case?
 (That's [#31](https://github.com/WICG/app-history/issues/31).)
 Could we give `startTime` a useful value there, if we do?_

-_TODO: is this property-on-the-event design the right one, or should we integrate with the performance timeline APIs, or...?
+_TODO: this property-on-the-event design is not good and does not work, per [#59](https://github.com/WICG/app-history/issues/59).
+We should probably integrate with the performance timeline APIs instead?
 Discuss in [#33](https://github.com/WICG/app-history/issues/33)._

-_TODO: Add a non-analytics examples, similar to how people use `popstate` today._
+_TODO: Add a non-analytics examples, similar to how people use `popstate` today. [#14](https://github.com/WICG/app-history/issues/14)_

 ### Complete event sequence